China warns U.S. not to open Pandora's Box, unleash trade ills on world

 The Financial Times reported only on Monday that China had offered to buy more U.S. micro-chips and move more quickly to finalize rules allowing foreign firms to take majority stakes in Chinese securities firms, citing people briefed on the negotiations.

-Chinese customs data shows the U.S. accounted for just $2.6 billion, or 1 percent, of China's total semiconductor imports last year by value, with suppliers in South Korea, Taiwan and Japan commanding a bigger share.
+Chinese customs data shows the U.S. accounted for just $11 billion, or about 4 percent, of China's total semiconductor imports last year by value, with suppliers in South Korea, Taiwan and Japan commanding a bigger share.
+Semiconductors comprise chips, diodes and transistors.

 But a source in the U.S. semiconductor industry said U.S. companies have slightly more than 50 percent of China's market for chips, though export data does not reflect that because much of the product is sent offshore for low value added processing.